 Leadership & Service

-I am President of the International Foundation for Autonomous Agents and Multiagent Systems (IFAAMAS), Vice President of the Computing Research and Education Association of Australasia (CORE), co-Editor-in-Chief of the Journal of Autonomous Agents and Multi-Agent Systems, and was Editor-in-Chief for the International Journal of Agent-Oriented Software Engineering.
+I am President of the International Foundation for Autonomous Agents and Multiagent Systems (IFAAMAS), Vice President of the Computing Research and Education Association of Australasia (CORE), and co-Editor-in-Chief of the Journal of Autonomous Agents and Multi-Agent Systems (JAAMAS).
 I am also on the steering committee for the EMAS workshop series, and am on various (senior) programme committees.
-I was on the 2018 PBRF MIST panel.